OPEC and allies extend oil supply cut in bid to boost prices

 A jump in oil prices might lead to costlier gasoline, a key issue for Trump as he seeks re-election next year.

 Brent was trading slightly weaker at just below $65 per barrel.
+[O/R]

 The OPEC+ extension comes after Russian President Vladimir Putin said on Saturday he had agreed with Saudi Arabia to prolong the pact and continue to cut combined production by 1.2 million barrels per day, or 1.2% of world demand.